 We owe it to our husband or wife, our fellow workers, our children, our friends, indeed to everyone who comes into our lives, to be as happy as we can be.
 This does not mean acting unreal, and it certainly does not mean refraining from honest and intimate expressions of our feelings to those closest to us.
 But it does mean that we owe it to others to work on our happiness.
 We do not enjoy being around others who are usually unhappy.
 Those who enter our lives feel the same way (p.
 3-4)

-Prager rightly observes that happiness makes life for our spouses, families and others closest to us much better.
+Prager rightly observes that happiness makes life better for our spouses, families and others closest to us.
 He also observes that people act more decently when they are happy, and this is good for society.
 The book also discusses how people of faith are also obliged to be happy, lest they portray their faith and God himself in a bad light (God does not want us to be unhappy).

 Prager discusses various observations about acquiring this disposition to happiness.
 He speaks of self-control and how we must work to be happy, as being negative or unhappy takes very little work or discipline.